buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Types/IfcTaskTypeEnum.md

 Bringing something to an 'as-new' state.

 ### SAFETY
 Tasks required to ensure safe use of the object.
-For example electrical ‘lock-out' instructions.
+For example electrical 'lock-out' instructions.

 ### SHUTDOWN
 The set of tasks required for an orderly shut down without adverse impacts, typically applied to systems.